Current Election Information

 Recounts Frequently Asked Questions.

-Top 2 Primary: FAQs for Voters Washington voters do not register by party affiliation.
+Top 2 Primary (August Primary): FAQs for Voters Washington voters do not register by party affiliation.
 There will be no party selection box on the envelope.
 You may vote for any candidate regardless of the candidate's party preference.

 Guide to Registering Voters Learn about guidelines and deadlines for hosting a registration drive.